MAX phases

-The MAX phases are layered, hexagonal carbides and nitrides which have the general formula: M_{n+1}AX_{n}, (MAX) where n = 1 to 4, and M is an early transition metal, A is an A-group (mostly IIIA and IVA, or groups 13 and 14) element and X is either carbon and/or nitrogen.
+The MAX phases are layered, hexagonal carbides and nitrides that have the general formula: M_{n+1}AX_{n} (MAX), where n = 1 to 4, and M is an early transition metal, A is an A-group element (mostly IIIA and IVA), and X is carbon or nitrogen.
 The layered structure consists of edge-sharing, distorted XM_{6} octahedra interleaved by single planar layers of the A-group element.

 Elements in the periodic table that react together to form the remarkable MAX phases.
-The red squares represent the M-elements; the blue are the A elements; the black is X, or C and/or N.
+The red squares represent the M-elements; the blue are the A elements; the black is X, or C and/or N. Last updated in 2011.